Assessing and Advancing Benchmarks for Evaluating Large Language Models in Software Engineering Tasks: Challenges and Opportunities

 \subsubsection{Explainability and Interpretability}

-Benchmarks for Explainability: Developing benchmarks that evaluate a model's ability to explain its outputs can promote transparency.
+\textbf{Benchmarks for Explainability}: Developing benchmarks that evaluate a model's ability to explain its outputs can promote transparency.
 This is especially important in software engineering, where understanding the rationale behind a generated code segment or recommendation is crucial.
-Debugging and Error Explanation: Creating benchmarks that assess a model’s ability to diagnose and explain errors in code would enhance their utility in real-world debugging and development tasks.
+While two existing studies have explored explainability in fault localization~\cite{widyasari2024demystifying} and code review~\cite{widyasari2023explaining}, a broader set of benchmarks is still needed to capture diverse real-world use cases and foster trustworthy model behavior. \textbf{Debugging and Error Explanation}: Creating benchmarks that assess a model’s ability to diagnose and explain errors in code would enhance their utility in real-world debugging and development tasks.